hyperledger-archives/grid-rfcs/0000-catalog.md

 ## Entities

-A **catalog** is a high level construct that products adhereing to the "catalog_product" schema can reference as an additional field.
+A **catalog** is a high-level construct that products adhering to the "catalog_product" schema can reference as an additional field.
 A catalog can be referenced, or used to do business in a supply chain.
 A catalog is referenced by a "catalog_product" via its **catalog_id**.
 A catalog also has an **owner** (the